tstackhouse/tstackhouse.github.io/_posts/2014-12-02-select2-query-error-handling.md

 {% endhighlight %}

 The native error handling kicks in and we can easily imform the user that there was an error loading their search data!
-From here we can use additional parameters in the results object and the naotive `formatAjaxError` to do anything we might want to do to display a nicely formatted error.
+From here we can use additional parameters in the results object and the native `formatAjaxError` to do anything we might want to do to display a nicely formatted error.

 [sel2]: https://ivaynberg.github.io/select2/